 Strain the octupus but save

 Add all remaining ingredients to the first mixture and simmer.

 for another 15 minutes.

 Cook spaghetti until soft or

-Bil-Ful (Pasta with Broad Beans)
+Bil-Ful (Couscous with Broad Beans)

 10 oz.
 Kuskus small pasta that looks like shotgun pellets

 onion and garlic and fry in a little olive oil till golden brown.